-Yampolskiy \textit{et al.} \cite{6406586} proposes a set of algorithms capable of verification and recognition of avatar faces with a high degree of accuracy.
-Lugrin \textit{et al.} \cite{lugrin2006ai} propose a method for the AI-based simulation of object behaviour so that interactive narrative can feature the physical environment inhabited by the player character as an `actor'.
-The prototype-based on the top of the Unreal Tournament game engine relies on a `causal engine', which essentially bypasses the native Physics engine to generate alternative consequences to player interventions.
+Yampolskiy \textit{et al.} \cite{6406586} propose a set of algorithms that are capable of verification and recognition of avatar faces with a high degree of accuracy.
+Lugrin \textit{et al.} \cite{lugrin2006ai} propose a method for the AI-based simulation of object behavior so that interactive narrative can feature the physical environment inhabited by the player character as an `actor'.
+The prototype based on the top of the Unreal Tournament game engine relies on a `causal engine', which essentially bypasses the native Physics engine to generate alternative consequences to player interventions.
 The evaluation method \cite{kreminski2019evaluating} can be applied to the human-centered evaluation of AI-based games, grounded in the analysis of player retellings of their play experiences in Civilization VI, Stellaris, and two distinct versions of the research game Prom Week.
-Because it is difficult to understand through existing evaluation methods, such as the typical narrative structure that players tend to have in their minds when playing a specific game.
+The reason is that it is difficult to understand through existing evaluation methods, such as the typical narrative structure that players tend to have in their minds when playing a specific game.
 The diversity of subjective experience narratives that might occur in a specific game.

-Puder \textit{et al.} \cite{puder1995ai} demonstrate that open distributed environment can be viewed as a service market where services are freely offered and requested.
+Puder \textit{et al.} \cite{puder1995ai} demonstrate that an open distributed environment can be viewed as a service market where services are freely offered and requested.
 Any infrastructure which pursues appropriate mechanisms for such an environment should contain mediator functionality (i.e., a trader) that matches service demands and service offers.